 Make new friends in Dublin, Ireland

 Dublin is a lively, cosmopolitan city known for its friendly locals.
-When you study abroad in this capital city, you’re never far from a cozy Irish pub and a warm welcome.
+Whether you are studying abroad or completing an internship in this capital city, you’re never far from a cozy Irish pub and a warm welcome.
 Explore share your love of literary history with fellow students, meet new people at one of the many city festivals and dine with friends in one of the many cool cafes.
 This is a city rich in treasures and these are a few recommendations of places to make new friends.

 Dundrum Town Centre